 English Language Requirements: Students must meet the School’s minimum English language requirements, as required for admission to study if short-listed.

-How to Apply: Applicants should complete both steps below by the scholarship deadline.
+How to Apply: Applicants should complete both steps below by the program deadline.

 Step 2: Submit an online scholarships application, selecting the option ‘PACF MSc Scholarships’.
-A completed Supplementary Questions Form for this scholarship must be uploaded as part of the Scholarship application.
-(This is the only document which should be uploaded to the Scholarships online application.)
+A completed Supplementary Questions Form for this application must be uploaded as part of the application.
+(This is the only document which should be uploaded to The grants online application.)